Communication is crucial to supply chain success and yet it is surprisingly one of the biggest areas in need of improvement.

 - Be personal and pragmatic.
 Often with stakeholders, it’s more beneficial to give them a call or pay a quick visit than to send less direct communication such as emails.
 A personal and pragmatic approach will get faster and better results when aiming to implement change.

 The importance of communication both with internal stakeholders and external suppliers cannot be overlooked.
-With the right steps taken and changes applied you can turn around poor communication and improve the procurement process.
+With the right steps taken and changes applied it is possible to turn around poor communication and ensure supply chain success.

 If you are interested in learning more about communications in procurement and supply, then you may be interested in the CIPS Diploma in Procurement and Supply.
 The qualification is designed to equip an aspiring procurement professional with the skills and knowledge to perform in a junior role and progress in their procurement career.
 For more information about the CIPS courses we offer and for your two-week free trial, visit our website or contact us.